 “That was such an uncomfortable experience, but I learned so much.
 My most uncomfortable moments are where I grow the most.”

 The mural Ola created behind Chip Wilson’s house was eventually painted over, but a neighbour saw her working and invited her to make a mural on the seawall beneath his house.
-That mural, , is still there.
+That mural, featuring a rabbit, is still there.

 After several years of working out of Vancouver, Ola made the move to Montreal, hoping to connect with their massive mural festival, a ten-day event that shuts down Saint-Laurent Boulevard so that festival-goers can watch muralists paint live.